-Candidacy Procedures Score: 10 Procedures for registering parties and candidates nondiscriminatory.
+Candidacy Procedures Score: 10 Procedures registering parties candidates for and are fair and nondiscriminatory.
 State governments determine the requirements for ballot access, so the details vary across states.
 All states, however, require a party or candidate to collect signatures on a petition and to file the petition by a specified deadline.
 Parties and candidates who meet the requirements are included on the ballots.
 In addition to the dominant Democratic and Republican parties, several minor parties or independent candidates are often included.
 In some cases, the ballot-access requirements may be a burden for smaller parties or independent candidates.
-But the single-member-district, plurality-election system essentially precludes victory by such participants anyway.
-Candidates who get a late start, or who lack organization or financial support, may fail to qualify.
+But the single-member-district, plurality-election system precludes victory by such participants anyway.
 In general, ballot access has not been controversial, and no major problems regarding ballot access have been reported in recent elections.
+In the 2016 presidential election, a Green Party candidate who received about 1% of the popular vote was on the ballot in regions accounting for 480 out of the total available 538 electoral votes.
+Libertarian Party candidate Gary Johnson was on the ballot in all 50 states.

-Media Access Score: 7 In a formal and legal sense, media access is fair, although the U.S. media exhibit some significant biases.
+Media Access Score: 7

+In a formal and legal sense, media access is fair, although the U.S. media exhibit some significant biases.
 There are only modest publicly funded media: the Public Broadcasting System (PBS, for television); National Public Radio (NPR); and C-SPAN.
-Most media organizations are privately owned, for-profit enterprises.
+Most media organizations are privately owned, forprofit enterprises.
 Private media organizations are formally independent of the political parties and the government and at least nominally have independent editorial policies.
 Nevertheless, media content reflects several biases.
 In election campaigns, media coverage of candidates and parties generally reflects the strength and popularity of the competing campaigns, with more favorable coverage going to the leading candidate, regardless of party.
 Finally, in election campaigns, media messages are often dominated by paid advertising.
 Such advertising can reflect massive imbalances in the fundraising capabilities of the opposing candidates or parties, with a modest, inconsistent advantage for the Republicans.
 The overwhelming volume of paid advertising certainly reduces the benefit of the major parties' relatively free and equal access to news coverage.
-In the 2016 Republican presidential-nomination campaign, media organizations (e.g., Fox News and CNN) used national poll standings to decide which of up to 17 candidates would be invited to participate in televised debates.
+In the 2016 Republican presidential-nomination campaign, media organizations (e.g., Fox News and CNN) used national poll SGI 2017 | 20 USA Report standings to decide which of up to 17 candidates would be invited to participate in televised debates.
 Although the selection was unbiased, the debate format (with a lead group of candidates appearing together on stage) essentially dictated the exclusion of the candidates who were least popular in the initial states.
+Additionally, Donald Trump had much more free air-time on private media compared to his contenders during the primaries and the general election.
+This is in part the result of profit-oriented private media.

-Voting and Registrations Rights Score: 7
+Voting and Registrations Rights Score: 6